habbes/experiments/ODataWriterVsSystemTextJson/README.md

 ![Sample Response Times](./SampleServerResponseTimes.png)

-The JsonSerializer server about 10x faster than the synchronous OData server and at least 25x faster than the async OData server (not the that the `JsonSerializer` is also async).
+The JsonSerializer server about 10x faster than the synchronous OData server and at least 25x faster than the async OData server.

+Note that comparing response times of single request gives us insights into the latency, but not scalability/throughput.
+It's expected that async will may result in slower response times for individual requests but improve overall scalability.
+However in this case, the JsonSerializer is also async (using the `SerializeAsync` method), so I believe this is a fair comparison and could also translate to throughput.

+### CPU Profiling